ericdrowell/scramble/README.md

 scramble.js
 =========

-Scramble text in an image to make it unreadable.
-This was originally created to scramble text in license plates found in public photos.
+Scramble licese plate text in an image to make it unreadable.

 ##Screenshot